 WESK Business Advising is perfect for women entrepreneurs who are on the rise, already established, or simply have a few questions about their journey.
 You deserve people in your corner that understand your business goals, provide valuable resources, and empower you to achieve your business goals — so, as a WESK member, you get access to one-on-one appointments for FREE.

-To access all the benefits that our WESK Business Advising Program offers, meet with an advisor at our Regina or Saskatoon offices by phone, video call, or email today!
+To access all the benefits that our WESK Business Advising Program offers, meet with an advisor at our Regina or Saskatoon offices in-person, by video call or by phone!

 How Do You Book An Appointment?

 - Sign-up for a WESK Trailblazer Membership: If you haven’t yet, purchase (or renew) your membership and create your WESK account (remember to jot down your username and password!)

 - Visit your Account: Once you’re logged in, click on your Account.

 - Submit a Request: Select Business Advising from the sidebar and submit your application.